yeysus/14a/README.md

         -s store_name
         -h host_name
         -p port
         -t
+        -i

     With the -t argument, the test function is executed.
 The test function calls put, get, putIfAbsent, putIfPresent, storeIterator, countAll, delete.
 Two created records will be deleted before finishing.

-    A very simple command-line interface is provided.
+    The -i argument starts a very simple interactive command line.
 Only "get(argument)" works at this moment.
 Terminate with quit().

 ### Usage (JRuby)
 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).